 If you are new to the concept of saltwater fishing or fishing in general and are trying your hand at it in saltwater, do not be nervous.
 Setting up a fishing line is all about finding suitable and stable equipment.
 Generally speaking, you have a choice of going in for a generic saltwater fishing tackle that is available at fishing stores.
 This makes it easier to set up a fishing line with a fishing pole.
 Having said that, understanding the ropes that go into setting up a fishing line increases your chances of striking.
-If you’re planning on catching trout then check out our guide to the best trout lures on the market.

 Here is how to set up a fishing line for saltwater and succeed at it.

 Essentials tools you require

 You need a specific kind of fishing gear for saltwater fishing.
 You cannot make do with freshwater fishing equipment.
 If you want your fishing excursion to be a success, you need to have the following essentials with you.

 - A fishing line specifically meant for saltwater (my top pick)